MSU-Libraries/MARCtoEADforASpace/README.md

 # MARCtoEADforASpace
 XSLT stylesheet for converting MARC records to EAD using MarcEdit.

-## Instructions on installing stylesheets in MarcEdit
+## Instructions on adding stylesheets in MarcEdit

 (From http://marcedit.reeset.net/software/xslt/load.txt)